Implantable cardioverter-defibrillator (ICD)

 How you prepare

 Holter monitoring.
-Also known as an ambulatory electrocardiogram monitor, a Holter monitor records your heart rhythm for 24 hours.
-Wires from electrodes on your chest go to a battery-operated recording device carried in your pocket or worn on a belt or shoulder strap.
+A Holter monitor is a small, wearable device that keeps track of the heart rhythm.
+It may be able to spot irregular heart rhythms that an ECG missed.
+You typically wear a Holter monitor for 1 to 2 days.
+Wires from sensors on the chest connect to a battery-operated recording device carried in a pocket or worn on a belt or shoulder strap.

-While wearing the monitor, you'll keep a diary of your activities and symptoms.
-Your doctor will compare the diary with the electrical recordings and try to figure out the cause of your symptoms.
+While wearing the monitor, you may be asked to keep a diary of your activities and symptoms.
+Your health care provider will usually compare the diary with the electrical recordings and try to figure out the cause of your symptoms.

 What you can expect

 Before the procedure